Dynamic Spatio-Temporal Modulation of Light by Phononic Architectures

 Introduction

 Imaging technologies form the basis of a vast range of products and devices, and improvements would have a huge impact both scientifically and commercially.
-We have identified a key bottleneck: how light is modulated in the imaging system.
-By unlocking this bottleneck, we aim to achieve a new paradigm in imaging technologies.
+We have identified a key bottleneck: how light is modulated in the imaging system, which we can unlock to achieve a new paradigm in imaging technologies.

 Current Limitations